kevinjohnston/lein-native/README.md

 #Compiling C code

-run the file "build" in c-wrapper directory
+this will automatically be built when compiling (or running) the clojure code (see below) this can be run manually via the file "build" in folder lein-native

 #Compiling Java and clojure code